Name

 William Day was reported missing in the Herts Advertiser in June 1915, before being recorded as being killed in action in the Dardenelles a year later in June 1916.

 He was born on 14th September 1895 at Kimpton, the son of Frederick and Amy Day.
-The family later moved to Woodside Leavesden, where his father worked as a Cowman on a farm and by 1911 they were living at 40 Marlin Square in Abbots Langley.
+The family later moved to Woodside Leavesden, and in the 1901 Census the family were living in Leavesden, nr Watford, Herts where his father was working as a Cowman on a farm.
 William had two younger sisters.

 The Deal Battalion took part in a landing at Bulair on 25th April as a diversion to the main landings at Cape Helles, and four days later was transported to Anzac Beach.
 The Battalion moved off the beach to the forward defences through Shrapnel Gully, and for the next 13 days was embroiled in continuous fighting as the Turkish forces counter-attacked.